SP7-Ritmare/starterkit/README.rst

-RITMARE - SP7 - Geo Starter Kit
+RITMARE - SP7 - Starter Kit
 ========================

 You should write some docs, it's good for the soul.